Can You Get Your Tooth Pulled While Pregnant? (Anesthesia, X-Ray & Post-Extraction Care)

 Although your dentist will ensure all precautions are undertaken to perform the X-ray, it’ll be done if necessary.

-Post extraction rituals for pregnant mothers
+Post-extraction rituals for pregnant mothers

 Mothers are also skeptical about taking medicines during this time because they don’t want to harm the baby.

-Your dentist might also recommend nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen if you’re in the first 30 weeks of your pregnancy.
+Your dentist might also recommend nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen if you’re in the first 30 weeks of pregnancy.

-Post extraction, you might face various issues and have doubts, like when to start eating solid food, which can be cleared with your dentist before going under treatment.
+After extraction, you might face various issues and have doubts, like when to start eating solid food, which can be cleared with your dentist before undergoing treatment.

 Tips for preventing dental issues